Oluwadamilola04/Credit-Card-Fraud-Detection-/README.md

-# Fraud Detection Demo
+# Credit Card Fraud Detection Demo

 This project is a practical machine-learning application that shows how a fraud model can move from a Jupyter notebook to a real, testable service.

-For a recruiter, hiring manager, or non-technical reviewer, the simplest way to understand it is this:
+The simplest way to understand it is this:

 - it analyzes transaction data,
 - tries to estimate how likely a payment is to be fraudulent,